CurtinIDS/cic-ml-workshop/README.md

 The dataset used in this workshop is compiled from [Galaxy Zoo DR1](https://www.galaxyzoo.org/) and the Sloan Digital Sky Survey (SDSS) ([using the DR9 SQL search](http://skyserver.sdss.org/dr9/en/tools/search/sql.asp)).

 The notebooks are descriptive and comprehensive enough to be attempted at your own pace - a solution notebook is also provided.
 The lecture notes explain the intuition behind how different machine learning algorithms work.

-A gitter chatroom has also been created for the workshop related discussions - https://gitter.im/ADACS-ML-workshop/Lobby.

 ### Topics covered